bill-mca/SIBAnetics/docs/readme.md

 > Present a step-by-step description guiding users on how to interact with the prototype.
 This should encompass various modes of engagement and highlight the user experience.

- - Maybe we should make a video of this early next week?
  - Getting some stills to include in the document would be good.

 # References